microsoft/pxt-arcade/docs/graphics-math/sieve-eratosthenes.md

 2, 3, _, 5, _, 7, _, _, __, 11, __, 13, __, __...
 ```

-This continues on until you've elimiated all multiples of each number and then reach the limit of the numbers your testing, like `15` in the case of this example.
+This continues on until you've eliminated all multiples of each number and then reach the limit of the numbers your testing, like `15` in the case of this example.
 The numbers that remain are the prime numbers frome the sequence of numbers you scanned.

 Once the very first pass using `2` is complete, you don't need to test any factors that are ``even`` numbers because they're already eliminated.